pyxem/pyxem/docs/source/introduction.rst

     >>> dp.apply_gain_normalisation(bref=bright_reference, dref=dark_reference)

-Following alignment and the application of necessary corrections to the data, it may be calibrated and utility functions exist to apply calibrations to the diffraction and scan axes respectively.
+Following alignment and the application of necessary corrections to the data (ESSENTIAL DO NOT SKIP!), one may be calibrate the signals.
+Utility functions exist to apply calibrations to the diffraction and scan axes respectively.

 .. code-block:: python